SimoSultan/ca-assignments/t2a1/README.md

 | Binary search |    O(1)   | O(log N) |  O(log N)  |

-he best case scenario for Binary Search happens when the first element of the list is the one we are looking for again, meaning only 1 search was required.
+The best case scenario for Binary Search happens when the first element of the list is the one we are looking for again, meaning only 1 search was required.

-The previous tables discuss Time Complexity of each search algorithms, but we can also describe their space complexity – which is the units of space required for storage, which excludes the space required to store the original input list.
+The previous tables discuss *'Time Complexity'* of our search algorithms, but we can also describe their space complexity – which is the units of space required for storage, excluding the space required to store the original input list.

 |   Algorithm   | Space complexity |
 |:-------------:|:----------------:|
 | Linear search |       O(1)       |
 | Binary search |       O(1)       |

 None of these algorithms require much storage space, excluding the size of the input list.
 [1]